lukepafford/todo_app/README.md

-Simple Todo app that follows the patterns from the [Architecture Patterns with Python](http://www.cosmicpython.com/) book.
+Simple Todo app that follows the patterns from the [Architecture Patterns with Python](http://www.cosmicpython.com/) book, and uses the [FastAPI](https://fastapi.tiangolo.com/) framwork.